leventgunay/experimental/cool-boxes/README.md

     ~$ grunt all

-Application should be served under *http://localhost:8080/*
+Now, application should be served under *http://localhost:8080/*